neuralix/google_evolution/README.md

 1. Numbers of channels are not in the paper and it is set by me similar with vgg.
 You need to adjust these for better performance.

-2. Used CIFAR10 is image file directory.
-It's not {CIFAR-10 {python,Matlab,binary} version.
+2. Used CIFAR10 is image file dataset.
+It's not CIFAR-10 {python,Matlab,binary} version.
 You should convert it to conventional image files.
 It you don't want it, you have to use your proper dataloader.

 ## Implemented network